puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 After using `puppet cert revoke` or `puppet cert clean` to revoke a certificate, restart the service by running:

     $ sudo /etc/init.d/pe-httpd restart

-### Internet Explorer 8 Can't Access Live Management Features

-The console's [live management](./console_live.html) page doesn't load in Internet Explorer 8.
-Although we are working on supporting IE8, you should currently use another browser (such as Internet Explorer 9 or Google Chrome) to access PE's live management features.

 ### Dynamic Man Pages are Incorrectly Formatted